From: Working@Duke 2018

 Jon Seskevich’s meditative teachings help Duke University Hospital patients

-Stress Management Nurse clinician for the Center for Advanced Practice with the Duke University Health System.
+For 31 years at Duke Mr. Seskevich has been a Stress Management Nurse clinician for the Center for Advanced Practice with the Duke University Health System.

 What he does at Duke: